OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/basic_concepts/Using_WebDAV.md

   * Your OpenOlat/WebDAV password

 If you access OpenOlat via Shibboleth or another Cloud Login you can set your WebDAV password on your homepage, section "Settings."
 Just select the link "Settings" before clicking on the button "Set password" in the tab "WebDAV."
-If you already have an OpenOlat password you can use this one to access WebDAV.
+If you already have an OpenOlat password, you can use this one to access WebDAV.

 ## Troubleshooting